A chemical cloud or cancerous growth

 My encounter with both ‘Vee’ and the cat occurred near the stop on line 10 of the Shanghai Metro called ‘Site of the First CPC National Congress — Xintiandi station’.
 Visited in 2025 by over 3 million people from across China as the site of the formal establishment of the Communist Party of China on 23 July, 1921, the surrounding area has been transformed into a retail hub for upmarket fashion outlets, commercial boutiques, expensive restaurants and other products of consumer capitalism.
 It was in front of one of these, the US fashion house Stüssy, to which a queue of Chinese queued patiently while staring at their smartphones, that I saw what Visa describes as its ‘mascot’.

-A similar but less monstrous mascot nicknamed ‘Vick’ — which bears on its chest the Circled A of a million anarchist T-shirts in the West — stands outside a McDonalds restaurant outlet in what has been branded as the West Cultural Kowloon Cultural District, and this too was the backdrop to crowds of Hongkongers posing before smartphones with their fingers raised in the ubiquitous V sign.
+A similar but less monstrous mascot nicknamed ‘Vick’ — which bears on its chest the Circled A of a million anarchist T-shirts in the West — stands outside a McDonalds restaurant outlet in what has been branded as the West Kowloon Cultural District, and this too is the backdrop to crowds of Hongkongers posing before smartphones with their fingers raised in the ubiquitous ‘V’ sign (another ‘Vee’).

 In the district of Yau Ma Tei on the mainland of Hong Kong there are numerous murals dedicated to cats.
-A popular Instagram spot, the most recent addition, in March 2026, was painted by the Hong Kong artist, Li Hok-fung, and his students, the art collective Art Dreamers.
-A wall-sized mural, it depicts two cats sitting in a recogniseably English garden of grass (which doesn’t grow in Hong Kong) and pink roses, one with its head wrapped in a pink towel after a grooming session, the raised claws of the other painted with pink nail varnish, its lashes curled with mascara.
+The most recent addition, in March 2026, was painted by the Hong Kong artist, Li Hok-fung, and his students, the art collective Art Dreamers.
+A popular Instagram spot, it depicts two cats sitting in a recogniseably English garden of grass (which doesn’t grow in Hong Kong) and pink roses, one with its head wrapped in a pink towel after a grooming session, the raised claws of the other painted with pink nail varnish, its lashes curled with mascara.
 The realisation in popular culture of the kitsch art of the US appropriation artist, Jeff Koons, this image was reproduced and commented upon in the South China Morning Post as though it were an important work of art and contribution to the culture of Hong Kong, and has drawn crowds of Hongkongers looking, as they always are, for an opportunity for a selfie and, on uploading it to their social media accounts, what they call a ‘viral sensation’.
-Like the other murals, however, in reality it is an advertisement, in this case for the beauty salon located next door called Beauty Care, the name of which is included with that of the collective on a wooden sign painted next to the cats in the garden.
+Like the other murals, however, it is an advertisement, in this case for the beauty salon located next door called Beauty Care, the name of which is included with that of the art collective on a wooden sign painted next to the cats in the garden.